 Numerical analysis using the finite-difference time-domain (FDTD) algorithm with a piecewise linear recursive convolution (PLRC) procedure for linear isotropic dispersive magnetic materials is presented.
 The frequency dependence of susceptibility used for this algorithm is represented in Debye, narrowband Lorentzian, and wideband Lorentzian forms, depending on the ratio of the resonance frequency and the resonance line width.
 Some numerical examples along with measurements are provided.

-J. Wu et al., "FDTD Modeling of Isotropic Dispersive Magnetic Materials," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility, 2003, Institute of Electrical and Electronics Engineers (IEEE), Jan 2003.
+J. Wu et al., "FDTD Modeling of Isotropic Dispersive Magnetic Materials," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2003, Boston, MA), vol. 2, pp. 904-909, Institute of Electrical and Electronics Engineers (IEEE), Aug 2003.